AbbinavSK/AbbinavSK/README.md

 - 👋 Hi, I’m @AbbinavSK

-- 👀 I’m interested in Computer Science and Statisticsapplied in Quantitative Finance
+- 👀 I’m interested in Computer Science and Statistics applied in Quantitative Finance

 - 🌱 I’m currently working on pricing models for different assets and commodities